bposzewiecka/PhaseDancerSimulator/README.md

 # Tree-Seg-Dup - Simulator of collapsed segmental duplications

 To account for a complex history of the formation of segmental duplications **Tree-Seg-Dup** simulates such regions based on the tree topology.
 Fragment of the reference genome is assigned to the root of the tree.
-Child sequences are created by copying a parent node sequence and mutating each base at a fixed rate per base.
-Then, long-reads (PacBio or Oxford Nanopore) are simulated using PBSIM2.
+Child sequences are created by copying a parent node sequence and mutating each base at a fixed per base rate.
+Then, long-reads (PacBio or Oxford Nanopore) are simulated using [PBSIM2](https://github.com/yukiteruono/pbsim2).

 **Tree-Seg-Dup** outputs: